-The following table summarizes unrecognized stock-based compensation expense as of March 31, 2023, by type of awards, and the weightedaverage period over which that expense is expected to be recognized.
+The following table summarizes unrecognized stock-based compensation expense as of September 30, 2023, by type of awards (in thousands), and the weighted-average period over which that expense is expected to be recognized (in years).
 The total unrecognized stock-based compensation expense will be adjusted for actual forfeitures as they occur.